dsanmiguel/Electrophysiology/README.md

 *There is a for loop version to be ran on multiple CSVs or an individual version if you only need to be ran on one CSV.

 The output data is in CSV format as well.

-If you use this script, please cite me.

-Daniel Anthony San Miguel Jr.
-University of Texas at Austin
-College of Pharmacy
-Division of Pharmacology & Toxicology
-PhD Student as of 2023